-Brooke is a property and public law practitioner.
+Brooke is a property practitioner with a wide range of experience in residential and commercial property disputes.
 She enjoys a busy court practice and accepts instructions to appear in all courts and tribunals across England and Wales.

 Landlord and Tenant